in the news

 This content isn't available right now

+When this happens, it's usually because the owner only shared it with a small group of people, changed who can see it or it's been deleted.
 On Sunday morning the team provided safety cover for the Edgworth 10k race.
 Organised by We Run Edgworth, the race follows a scenic route around both the Wayoh and Turton and Entwistle reservoirs.
 Nearly 200 competitors were involved and, despite the heavy rain and slippy conditions, we only had one casualty to treat for minor head and face injuries after he took a tumble.
 We wish the runner all the best for a speedy recovery.

 In the afternoon, three team members stayed in Edgworth to attend the Edgworth Fun Day organised by the Barlow Edgworth and Scallywags Preschool.
 Vacuum splints were put on willing volunteers and CPR was practised on our dummy.
 The team would like to thank all those people that made donations towards the £60,000 it costs to fund our day-to-day running costs each year. ...
 See MoreSee Less